 - Make a copy of the file, and open the copy in a text editor.

 - Do a "find and replace" on the day and date, and replace it with the current day and date.
 For example, search for "Tue Feb 22" and replace it with the current date using the same format.
+Below is an example of how you might do this using a Mac OS default text editor where the highlighted text field should be today's date.

 - Save the modified file.